-CAD and 3D sculpting are complementary tools that approach digital form-making from different directions — and understanding what each does well explains why the most capable design workflows often use both, rather than treating them as competing approaches.
+Understanding the benefits of CAD and 3D sculpting — and knowing when to reach for each — explains why the most capable design workflows use both, rather than treating them as competing approaches.
+CAD and 3D sculpting approach digital form-making from different directions, and each has strengths the other does not.

 CAD (Computer-Aided Design) is built around precision and engineering intent.
 3D sculpting — working in software like ZBrush, Mudbox, or Blender’s sculpt mode — is built around organic form and artistic intuition.
 The benefits of each reflect those different orientations, and knowing when to reach for which one is a practical skill that separates efficient design workflows from frustrating ones.